aazaff/quantitativeFossils.R/README.md

 ##### sampleBetaContributions( )
 ````
 # Returns vector of each sample’s contribution to beta diversity.
+Written by S.M.
+Holland.

 # Parameter x is a community matrix of presence-absence data.